Double groupoid: Homotopy double groupoid

-A generalisation to dimension 2 of the fundamental groupoid on a set of base was given by Brown and Higgins in 1978 as follows.
+A generalisation to dimension 2 of the fundamental groupoid on a set of base points was given by Brown and Higgins in 1978 as follows.
 Let $(X,A,C)$ be a triple of spaces, i.e. $C \subseteq A \subseteq X$.
 Define $\rho(X,A,C)$ to be the set of homotopy classes rel vertices of maps of a square into X which take the edges into A and the vertices into C. It is not entirely trivial to prove that the natural compositions of such squares in two directions are inherited by these homotopy classes to give a double groupoid, which also has an extra structure of so-called connections necessary to discuss the idea of commutative cube in a double groupoid.
 This double groupoid is used in an essential way to prove a two-dimensional Seifert-van Kampen theorem, which gives new information and computations on second relative homotopy groups as part of a crossed module.
 For more information, see Part I of the book by Brown, Higgins, Sivera listed below.

-Convolution algebra

-A convolution C*-algebra of a double groupoid can also be constructed by employing the square diagram D of a double groupoid.